Antoine Bruni d'Entrecasteaux

-Antoine Raymond Joseph de Bruni, chevalier d'Entrecasteaux (/fr/; 8 November 1737 – 21 July 1793) was a French Navy officer, explorer and colonial administrator who served as the governor of Isle de France from 1787 to 1789.
-He is best known for his exploration of the Australian coast in 1792 while searching for Jean-François de Galaup, comte de Lapérouse.
+Antoine Raymond Joseph de Bruni, chevalier d'Entrecasteaux (/fr/; 8 November 1737 – 21 July 1793) was a French Navy officer, explorer and colonial administrator who served as the Governor of Isle de France from 1787 to 1789.
+He explored the Australian coast in 1792 while searching for Jean-François de Galaup, comte de Lapérouse.

 Early career

-Bruni d'Entrecasteaux was born to Dorothée de Lestang-Parade and Jean Baptiste Bruny, at Aix-en-Provence in 1739.
+Bruni d'Entrecasteaux was born to Dorothée de Lestang-Parade and Jean Baptiste Bruny, in Aix-en-Provence in 1739.
 His father was a member of the Parlement of Provence.
-Antoine Bruni d'Entrecasteaux was educated at a Jesuit school and reportedly intended to become a priest in the Society of Jesus, but his father intervened and enlisted him in the French Navy in 1754.
+Antoine Bruni d'Entrecasteaux was educated at a Jesuit school in Aix-en-Provence and reportedly intended to become a priest in the Society of Jesus, but his father intervened and enlisted him in the French Navy in 1754.
 In the Battle of Minorca, which secured the Balearic Islands for France, Bruni d'Entrecasteaux served as a midshipman aboard the 26-gun Minerve, and in April 1757 he was commissioned as an ensign.
 His further naval career as a junior officer was uneventful, and he appears in this period to have done general service in the French Navy.

 For a time Bruni d'Entrecasteaux was assistant director of ports and arsenals, after which (1785) he was transferred to command a French Squadron in the East Indies, comprising Résolution and Subtile.
 During this service he opened up a new route to Canton by way of the Sunda Strait and the Moluccas, for use during the south-east monsoon season.
 In 1787 he was appointed Governor of the French colony of Isle de France (now Mauritius) and the Isle of Bourbon.